 What's yours?
 What's ours?

 - Corporation: A valve connecting the main to the water service line.
-You are responsible for the corporation.
+The customer is responsible for the corporation.

 - Main: The large pipe laid in or along a street is called a water main.
 The main is four inches or more in diameter with a fire hydrant attached to it.
 The Department of Utilities is responsible for water mains.

 - Meter: Measures the amount of water used.
-You own the water meter.
-However, we maintain it, and must have access to the meter for readings and maintenance.
-We will replace it if it is defective.
+The customer owns the water meter.
+However, the Utilities maintains it, and must have access to the meter for readings and maintenance.
+We will replace the meter if it is defective.

 - Service Line: The pipe from your house to our main.
 If the main is across the street, the service runs under the street.
 You own and maintain the water service line.

 - Stop Box: Provides access to the curb stop or valve.
 Usually located between the back of the curb and property line.
-If the stop box is too high, it may be a hazard for anyone walking over it and should be lowered.
-You are responsible for maintenance of the stop box.
+If the stop box is too high, it may be a hazard for anyone walking over it and should be lowered. the customer is responsible for maintenance of the stop box.

 - Mains: Buried water pipes can break or leak.
-We may find leaks on routine checks.
-However, if you are aware of a leak, call us at 402.727.2613.
+If you are aware of a leak, call us at 402.727.2613.
 When the leak is from a main, we will repair it.

 When Repairs are Needed

-Your plumber determines if the water service can be repaired, or will advise you of options.
+Your plumber determines if the water service can be repaired.
 You may call us to verify the type of repair needed.
 You are responsible for making sure repairs are made.

 Water will be turned off when the leaking or broken service line causes damage, is a safety hazard, or if you fail to make arrangements for repair.
 The property owner is responsible for disconnect charges.